Selling blood tests online for over 15 years.

 Ferritin is a protein which stores iron in your cells for your body to use later.
 Measuring ferritin levels gives us a good indication of the amount of iron stored in your body.

 Low levels of ferritin can indicate anaemia which can be caused by excessive or chronic bleeding, poor absorption of iron or too little iron in the diet.

 Raised ferritin levels can indicate iron overload syndrome (haemochromatosis) or any kind of liver damage.
 It is also a marker of infection and inflammation.

 We will send you your Hair Loss Check Blood Test finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
 If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Hair Loss Check Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Hair Loss Check results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Hair Loss Check Blood Test results.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.